Important: If for some reason you can't scroll to view the complete page in this light-box, click here to open the full page in a separate window.

-One key feature of authentic Japanese futon are their convenience.
-Unlike the Western-style so-called "futon," authentic Japanese futon have no polyurethane foam padding inside so they can be folded up into a compact and light-weight bundle that can be easily and quickly stowed away.
+One key feature of authentic Japanese futon is their convenience.
+Unlike the Western-style so-called "futon," authentic Japanese futon has no polyurethane foam padding inside so they can be folded up into a compact and light-weight bundle that can be easily and quickly stowed away.

 Traditionally, in Japan futon were set out every night and stowed away every morning so the room could be used for other purposes during the day.
 In fact, this is still a common practice in households throughout Japan.